Eastbourne Town F.C.: Early history (1880-1905)

 The first recorded game was against Clifton House School on 26 October 1881, which was won by Devonshire Park 5–1.
 The first loss was against New College on 12 November 1881.
-A game in which Devonshire Park lost 5 - 0.
-Their first recorded away win was on 26 November 1881 with an away game at Ardingly College, although the game was played in a 'downpour of rain' and the pitch being in a bad state.
+A game in which Devonshire Park lost 5–0.
+Their first recorded away win was on 26 November 1881 with an away game at Ardingly College, although the game was played in a 'downpour of rain' and the pitch was in a bad state.
 Devonshire Park won the game by 4 goals to 1.
-On 23 September 1882, at a meeting in Brighton with other clubs in Sussex, Devonshire Park became one of eleven clubs that formed the Sussex County Football Association with Captain Cardwell being nominated as one of the vice-presidents for the first season.
-In the same year was the creation of the Sussex Senior Cup, following a dispute with a cup tie Devonshire Park withdrew from the Sussex County FA.
+On 23 September 1882, at a meeting in Brighton with other clubs in Sussex, Devonshire Park became one of eleven clubs that formed the Sussex County Football Association, with Captain Cardwell being nominated as one of the vice-presidents for the first season.
+In the same year was the creation of the Sussex Senior Cup, following a dispute with a cup tie, Devonshire Park withdrew from the Sussex County FA.

-Playing at Devonshire Park for 5 years, with the Tennis club and a Cricket club, they moved to the then newly opened Saffrons Field in 1886 when the tennis became a predominant sport there and the success of the South of England Championships.
+Playing at Devonshire Park for 5 years with the Tennis club and a cricket club, they moved to the then newly opened Saffrons Field in 1886 when tennis became a predominant sport there and the success of the South of England Championships.